opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

  The above observations constitute wise counsel indeed, and are sound not only in law but are

  grounded in moral fairness and practical common sense.
-Not surprisingly, therefore, they find application in the local context (see, for example, the Singapore High Court decision of Ng Swee Eng v Ang Oh Chuan [2002] 2 SLR(R) 321).
+Not surprisingly, therefore, they find application in the local context (see, for example, the Singapore High Court decision of Ng Swee Eng v Ang Oh Chuan <span class="citation">[2002] 2 SLR(R) 321</span>).

  What counsel for the defendant was arguing for was, in effect, a blanket rule to the effect that all drivers were under a legal duty to slow down when approaching a traffic junction, regardless of the circumstances concerned and even where the traffic lights were in their favour.
 This would be most impractical and inefficient where there is otherwise no reasonable apprehension of danger.
 To reiterate the wise counsel of Lord Dunedin (above at [97]), “people must guard against reasonable probabilities, but they are not bound to guard against fantastic possibilities”.
 Everything does ultimately, therefore, depend on the specific facts (see also Charlesworth & Percy on Negligence (Sweet & Maxwell, 10th Ed, 2001) at para 9-193); and it is from this interactive relationship between the law and the facts that a fair and just result emerges.